CarsonScott/Linguistic-Agent-System/README.md

 # Linguistic Competence in Multi-Agent Systems

-The following is a theoretical model for multi-agent systems that specialize in linguistic comprehension and language production.
+The following is a theoretical model for a multi-agent system that specializes in linguistic comprehension and language production.
+The system is composed of two interacting agents that together produce meaningful representations of concepts in order to understand the world.

+The first agent, the recognition agent, is responsible for transforming input patterns into meaningful semantic units called words, which are sent through a transmission line called the queue to the second agent.
+The second agent, the rewriting agent, is in charge of taking words from the queue and constructing relational diagrams which model the structure of sentences as a tree.

 ## Recognition Agents